TouchTribe/Youtube-Team-Player/README.md

 Head to localhost:8080 in your browser if it did not start automagically.

-Brough to you with love by [Oz](https://github.com/Ositoozy/webpack-react-starter) Feel free to submit pull requests to make it a better development friendly env.

 ## Generating Components

 To get a new component use `plop`.